Caffeine Addiction Is Real – Here’s How To Address It

 Managing caffeine addiction with online therapy

 Studies suggest that online therapy can help individuals reduce their dependence on substances.
 For example, in one study, researchers found that online therapy improved the rate of abstinence among participants living with addiction.
-The study also notes the ability of online therapy platforms to circumvent common barriers to treatment, such as high costs, lack of access to providers, and perceived stigma.
+The study also notes the ability of online therapy platforms to circumvent common barriers to treatment, such as high costs, lack of providers, and perceived stigma.

 If you’re living with caffeine addiction, online therapy is available to help.
 With an online therapy platform like BetterHelp, you can get matched with a qualified mental health professional based on your needs and preferences, so you’ll have a good chance of working with someone who can address your specific concerns regarding caffeine dependence.
 Your therapist can also connect you with useful resources, such as at-home exercises geared toward helping you address caffeine dependence on your own time.